 Insurance and administrative costs – including general liability, health, or workers’ compensation insurance, as well as bookkeeping and payroll services

-Local licenses and taxes – fees for business licenses, permits, or state and municipal tax registrations, depending on location and industry
+Local licences and taxes – fees for business licences, permits, or state and municipal tax registrations, depending on location and industry

 Courier and delivery fees – when using the U.S. Embassy London’s approved document courier service